James M. Lee, Jr., MD

 A rotator cuff is a complex group of muscles and tendons that support the shoulder joint and is often the site of sports-related injuries.
-A specialist in orthopedics and sports medicine like James M. Lee, Jr, MD, in Orange, New Jersey, is able to assess the movement of the joint and make a diagnosis.
+A specialist in orthopedics and sports medicine like James M. Lee, Jr, MD, in Orange, New Jersey, and Bayonne, New Jersey, is able to assess the movement of the joint and make a diagnosis.
 Once Dr. Lee determines that the problem involves the rotator cuff, he develops a plan to allow for healing or repair.

 You hear a lot about rotator cuff injuries in the world of baseball because this group of muscles and tendons keeps the shoulder joint stable during movement.
 The cuff surrounds the joint, literally keeping the ball head of the upper arm inside the shallow socket on the scapula.
 Without the rotator cuff, every time a pitcher throws a ball, the shoulder would come apart.